-The FY 2019 request is status quo at nearly $2 million.
+The FY 2020 request is for an additional investment of $400,000.
 Each State dollar invested in UNI’s economic development efforts leverages $5 in federal, grants or private sources.

 UNI provides economic development assistance throughout all 99 counties.
 Since 2000, UNI’s Business and Community Services (BCS) has engaged the entire university community in its outreach efforts, including faculty, staff, students and alumni – all of whom play a critical role in Building a Better Iowa.
 Specific areas of service offered by UNI BCS include: entrepreneurship, community and economic development, market research, environmental research, sustainability, advanced manufacturing, metal casting, and additive manufacturing.

 The Skilled Worker and Job Creation Fund (SWJCF) appropriation of $1,066,419 to UNI is for ongoing economic development efforts related to the Metal Casting Center, the Institute for Decision Making, the MyEntre.Net online entrepreneur resources and Advance Iowa (UNI’s economic gardening program).
 Approximately 58% of this state appropriation is required to be used for support of entrepreneurs through the University’s Center for Business Growth and Innovation and Advance Iowa.
 UNI is required to focus expenditures on projects that will provide economic stimulus in Iowa and emphasize providing services to Iowa-based companies.
 These programs operate with various levels of support from other funds.
 All programs pursue grants and contracts, foundation support, federal funds, fees for services, and other sources of revenue.